Charlaine Harris – Living Dead in Dallas (2002)

 The second plotline involves Sookie trying to solve the mystery of who murdered Lafayette, the gay cook from the bar.
 Part of this second storyline involves a creature from Greek mythology, a maenad—one of the handmaiden’s of Dionysus (a true party god!)—and this character, as presented in the novel, is one of my favorites in recent history.
 She is crazy, chaotic, and mysterious—a force of nature, like a little, naked tsunami, covered in blood and leaving bodies in her wake—a truly frightening and entertaining character!

-The storyline involving the murder of Lafayette almost seems like a throwaway, isn’t that interesting for most of the pages that are dedicated to it, and it doesn’t have any connection to the Dallas plotline at all, but because this bookend section DOES eventually let the reader spend some time with the maenad character.
-Because her scene is so fun, this otherwise flat element of the book suddenly becomes worthwhile, thanks to the few pages that are devoted to her!
-(This bookend plot structure, a storyline introduced at the beginning of the novel, which is then dropped while a second story unfolds, and then returned to once the main story is over, is pretty common throughout Harris’s Sookie books.
+The storyline involving the murder of Lafayette almost seems like a throwaway, isn’t that interesting for most of the pages that are dedicated to it, and it doesn’t have any connection to the Dallas plotline at all, but because this bookend section DOES eventually let the reader spend some time with the maenad character, I’m glad it’s in the novel.
+Because her scenes are so fun, this otherwise flat element of the book suddenly becomes worthwhile, thanks to the few pages that are devoted to her!
+(The “bookend” plot structure, a storyline introduced at the beginning of the novel, which is then dropped while a second story unfolds, and then returned to once the main story is over, is pretty common throughout Harris’s Sookie books.
 Personally, I don’t mind it, but it might get irritating for some readers.)

-The next change was that the ancient vampire from the novel, Godfrey, (called Godric in the t.v. show,) was dramatically revised, and again this was for the better.
-The child molesting Godfrey, despite his told-not-show past, is actually a rather flat character.
-He doesn’t do much or say much or make much of an impression.
-He does save Sookie from being raped in one scene, but he seems uninterested in what he’s done after doing it, and then disappears without make any real impact.
-However, the t.v. series makes some dramatic changes to Godfrey and reimagines him as the character Godric (played by Allan Hyde in the H.B.O. show) who is a truly fascinating character.
-He’s played as a powerful, ancient, but young-looking near god-like figure who has come to a point where he is tired of life after spending thousands of years on this planet.
+The next change was that the ancient vampire from the novel, Godfrey, (called Godric in the t.v. show,) was dramatically revised for the H.B.O. show, and again this was for the better.
+The child molesting Godfrey, despite his “told-not-shown” lascivious past, is actually a rather flat character.
+He doesn’t do much or say much in the novel or leave much of an impression.
+He does save Sookie from being raped in one scene, but he seems uninterested in what he’s done after doing it, and then disappears without making any real impact (beyond being a deus-ex-machina).
+However, the t.v. series makes some dramatic changes to Godfrey and reimagines him as the character Godric (played by Allan Hyde in the H.B.O. show), and he is a truly fascinating character.
+He’s played as a powerful, ancient, but young-looking nearly god-like figure who has come to a point where he is tired of life after spending thousands of years on this planet.
 He appears to be a brilliant, wise, and sad figure who has seen it all and done it all, but now just wants it to end.
 His fascinating storyline almost makes up for what I’m about to talk about next…

 Unfortunately, the long and nonsensical plot involving the priestess in the t.v. show quickly becomes very tedious, and almost makes the 2nd season unwatchable.
 If it weren’t for the pathos injected into the show by the Godric storyline, I would probably never watch that season again.
 As it is, I’ll wait a few years, then give it another try.